robotomize/fujes/README.md

 // With factory
 print SearchFactory::createSearchEngine(
     '/path/to/jsonurl',
-    'W
-What are searching for string',
+    'What are searching for string',
     1,
     true, // output to json?
     false, // multiple results?